 Is Endometriosis Autoimmune?

 Research has identified tissue-specific antibodies and inflammatory cytokines, which are present with endometriosis.
 Or in other words, the immune system is definitely involved.
+This is why treatment focus needs to include reduction of inflammation.

 Leaky Gut, Autoimmune Disease and Endometriosis